donut9164/Planthings/README.md

 ## Contributing

-If you would like to contribute to this project, please feel free to submit a pull request.
-We welcome any improvements or bug fixes.
+This project is a work in progress, and we appreciate your contribution to making it better!
+If you come across any bugs or have ideas for improvements, please feel free to report them by submitting an issue.
+We welcome pull requests for bug fixes, new features, or any other enhancements to help us build a more robust project.
+Thank you for your support!

 [contect us](mailto:)

 ## License

+### MIT License

+Copyright (c) 2023 Planthings Team

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software